btnguyenPersonal/edit/README.md

 - ctrl w when typing

 ## TODO
+- mulit-cursor mode
 - indent w/ html
-- mulit-cursor mode
+- cursor for ctrl p ctrl g (can't do without arrow keys)

 ## LOW PRIO
-- handle wide characters fully
+- handle render wide characters fully
-- cursor for ctrl p ctrl g
 - fileExplorer (current one is trash) actually make it good now
 - ctrl a x increment decrement
 - gr -> go to top and find first occ w/ import in front -> go to file at top -> set searchQuery to it -> search for it